Jo Sinclair: Life

 The fifth child and third daughter of Jewish immigrants, Ruth Seid was born in Brooklyn, New York on July 1, 1913, the daughter of Nathan Seid and his wife, Ida (Kravetsky).
 In an effort to escape the blinding poverty in which they lived, the Seid family moved to Cleveland, Ohio in 1916, but her parents were unable to find the prosperity they sought.
 After attending local public elementary schools, she enrolled at John Hay High School, where she concentrated on studies in English and journalism.

 After graduating at age 17 as the class valedictorian, Seid found employment as a clerk-typist and began attending night classes at Cleveland College.
 With the onset of the Great Depression, she became unemployed, and she and her family sought public assistance.

-Sinclair worked in a factory and on a project for the Works Progress Administration (WPA); she served as assistant publicity director for the Cleveland American Red Cross; and she was an editor, secretary, and saleswoman.
+Seid worked in a factory, for the Works Progress Administration (WPA) and served as assistant publicity director for the Cleveland American Red Cross; and she was an editor, secretary, and saleswoman.

 Seid spent five years working for the WPA, writing, editing and doing historical research on areas of interest in Ohio.
 She eventually became an editor on the Foreign Language Newspaper Digest.
 The WPA was one of the most important accomplishments of the Emergency Relief Appropriation Act of 1935—part of President Franklin Delano Roosevelt's "New Deal."
 This government office hired unemployed Americans to work on various government projects.
 Many of these projects were similar to ones sponsored by the Public Works Administration.